tomasdepi/wonsible/README.md

 Refer to the following sections for configuration of the playbook and invocation of modules

 ## Playbook Structure

+Ansible supports multiple playbook or multiple yamls in the same file.
+For simplicity, Wonsible supports only one yaml structure per file so far.

+The yaml structure requires two parameters, both mandatory:

 | Parameter | Required | Comments                                                                                                                              |
 |-----------|----------|---------------------------------------------------------------------------------------------------------------------------------------|